-B. Analysis (Note 7): Weigh 5.00 g (± 0.01 g) of sample in a 100-mL beaker, dissolve the sample in 10 mL of distilled water, transfer the solution quantitatively to a generator flask and reserve an empty flask for a reagent blank.
-To each flask add 5 mL of concentrated hydrochloric acid, 2 mL of 15% potassium iodide solution, and 0.5 mL of 40% stannous chloride solution.
-Dilute to 40 mL with distilled water, mix, and allow to stand in a 25 °C water bath for 15 minutes.
+B. Analysis (Note 7): Weigh accurately $5.00 \pm 0.01$ g of sample (Note 8) into a 100-ml beaker and dissolve or dilute with 10 ml of distilled water (Note 9).
+Transfer the solution to be analyzed quantitatively to a generator flask and reserve an empty flask for a reagent blank.
+To each flask add 5 ml of concentrated hydrochloric acid, 2 ml of 15% potassium iodide solution , and 0.5 ml of 40% stannous chloride solution.
+Dilute to 40 ml with distilled water, mix, and allow to stand in a 25 °C water bath for 15 mins.

 Fill a scrubber tube with glass wool moistened with 10% lead acetate solution, avoiding excess.
-Pipet 4.0 mL of silver diethyldithiocarbamate solution into the absorber tube.
-When the 15 minutes, standing period has elapsed, remove the generator flask from the bath, add 4 g of granular zinc (Note 5), and immediately attach scrubber tube and absorber tube.
-Immerse the apparatus in the water bath at 25 °C for 30 minutes.
+Pipet 4.0 ml of silver diethyldithiocarbamate solution into the absorber tube.
+When the 15-minute standing period has elapsed, remove the generator flask from the bath, add 4 g of granular zinc (Note 5), and immediately attach the scrubber tube and absorber tube.
+Immerse the apparatus in the water bath at 25 °C for 30 mins.

-Using the reagent blank as a reference solution at 100% transmittance (T), determine transmittance of the solution in a 1-cm cuvet at 535 nm (Note 6).
+Using the reagent blank as a reference solution at 100% transmittance (T) determine transmittance of the solution in a 1-cm cuvet 535 nm (Note 6).